 Physical therapists help people with injuries, chronic pain, or significant limitations.
 If standard beginner exercises cause pain despite proper form, a physical therapist can identify underlying issues and prescribe appropriate modifications.
 Don’t push through persistent pain hoping it will resolve on its own.

-One practical filter is to track just one controllable variable from “When to Seek Professional Guidance” for the next 1 to 2 weeks.
-Mayo Clinic (n.d.) and Klika et al. (2013) both suggest that simple, repeatable progress beats constant novelty, so keep the structure stable long enough to see whether output, technique, or recovery actually improves.
+One practical filter is to keep the routine unchanged for the next 1 to 2 weeks and watch one signal at a time: pain, form, or recovery.
+Mayo Clinic (n.d.) and Klika et al. (2013) both suggest that simple, repeatable progress beats constant novelty, so keep the structure stable long enough to see whether the same session feels steadier, safer, and easier to repeat.
+If pain or form breakdown keeps showing up, that is the cue to ask for guidance or adjust the exercise selection.

 Taking Your 5-Minute Beginner Workout Further